-The Title IX Coordinator will send the parties a written Notice of Appeal when an appeal is submitted and both parties will have a reasonable equal opportunity to submit a written statement in support of or challenging the outcome.
+The Title IX Coordinator will send the parties a writ en Notice of Appeal when an appeal is submit ed, and both parties will have a reasonable, equal opportunity to submit a writ en statement in support of, or challenging, the outcome.

-If the Appeals Officer finds no grounds for an appeal, the decision will become final and there will be no further appeal within the University.

-If the Appeals Officer finds grounds for appeal, s/he may dismiss the case, change the sanction, modify the finding, or uphold the finding based on the grounds identified.
+- If the Appeals Officer finds no grounds for an appeal, then the decision will become final, and there will be no further appeal within the University. - If the Appeals Officer finds grounds for appeal, then he may dismiss the case, change the sanction, modify the finding, or uphold the finding based on the grounds identified.

-The Appeals Officer will issue a written decision describing the result of the appeal and the rationale for the result within ten (10) business days from the date the appeal is received.
-The decision will be sent to the parties simultaneously and in writing by emails listed in the Student Information System or if employees via their University email addresses.
+The Appeals Officer will issue a writ en decision describing the result of the appeal and the rationale for the result within ten (10) business days from the date the appeal is received.
+The decision will be sent to the parties simultaneously and in writing by emails listed in the Student Information System, or, if employees via their University email addresses.